b3-exmo/b3-exmo.github.io/docs/Tithing money/In General Conference.md

 >
 > **_First, pay your tithing._** ==Do you want the windows of heaven opened to you?== Do you wish to receive blessings so great there is not room enough to receive them?
 Always pay your tithing and leave the outcome in the hands of the Lord.
 >
 > Obedience to God’s commandments is the foundation for a happy life.
-Surely we will be blessed with the gifts of heaven for our obedience.
-Failure to pay tithing by those who know the principle can lead to heartache in this life and perhaps sorrow in the next.
+Surely we will be blessed with the gifts of heaven for our obedience. ==Failure to pay tithing by those who know the principle== can lead to heartache in this life and perhaps sorrow in the next.

 [Earthly Debts, Heavenly Debts](https://www.churchofjesuschrist.org/study/general-conference/2004/04/earthly-debts-heavenly-debts?lang=eng&id=p22-p24#p22), Elder Joseph B. Wirthlin, General Conference April 2004